 1.~What is a correct analogue of the notion of an affine Hopf algebra in the context of complex-analytic noncommutative geometry?

 2.~What is a quantum complex Lie group?

-(Recall that ``affine'' means ``finitely generated as an algebra.''
+(Recall that `affine' here stands for `finitely generated as an algebra.'
 Speaking on a quantum group we mean an object in the category dual to some category of Hopf algebras and assume that this object in some indistinct sense is a deformation of a commutative or cocommutative Hopf algebra.)

 An answer to the first question, which is proposed here, is: a topological Hopf algebra with the finiteness condition introduced for a topological associative algebra by Pirkovskii in \cite{Pi14,Pi15}.
 (Such an algebra is called holomorphically finitely generated or simply HFG.)
-The main point of this paper is that the class of HFG Hopf algebras is sufficiently large to contain many non-trivial examples and sufficiently small to admit some general, in particular, structure theorems.
-Such a structure result is proved in the commutative case and there is a hope that under extra restrictions it can be done in the cocommutative case.
+The main point of this paper is that the class of HFG Hopf algebras is sufficiently large to contain many non-trivial examples and small enough to prove some general, in particular, structure theorems.
+We establish such a structure result in the commutative case and hope that, under additional restrictions, this can be done in the cocommutative case.

-As to the second question, we consider complex-analytic forms of some Hopf algebras originated in the quantum group theory.
-For example, the standard deformations of universal enveloping algebras are usually considered in the $\hbar$-adic form because the definitions include such function as the hyperbolic sine, which is not a polynomial.
-But this approach is somewhat extremal since the hyperbolic sine is just an entire function and it is not necessary to consider it as a formal power series.
+As regards the second question, we consider complex-analytic forms of some Hopf algebras originating from the quantum group theory.
+For example, standard deformations of universal enveloping algebras are usually considered in the $\hbar$-adic form because the definitions include such function as the hyperbolic sine, which is not a polynomial.
+But this approach is somewhat extreme since the hyperbolic sine is just an entire function and it is not necessary to consider it as a formal power series.
 On the other hand, the relations containing entire functions are inherent in our approach and, in author's opinion, complex-analytic forms of quantum algebras are not only natural but easier to manage than $\hbar$-adic.
 We discuss some examples that are not originated from affine Hopf algebras in Section~\ref{eqclg}.

 Our purposes are:

 -~To show that the category of commutative HFG Hopf algebras is anti-equivalent to the category of Stein groups; see Section~\ref{cHHFGa}.

 -~To prove some general results on cocommutative HFG Hopf algebras; see Section~\ref{cocHHFGamt}.